DarrionG/Malaria-Detection-CNN/README.md

 There are a total of 24,958 train and 2,600 test images (colored) that we have taken from microscopic images.
 These images are of the following categories:

-**Parasitized**: The parasitized cells contain the Plasmodium parasite which causes malaria
+**Parasitized**: The parasitized cells contain the Plasmodium parasite which causes malaria.

-**Uninfected**: The uninfected cells are free of the Plasmodium parasites
+**Uninfected**: The uninfected cells are free of the Plasmodium parasites.

 The dataset does **not** contain class imbalance, 49.6% of the data are uninfected cells and 50.4% are parasitized cells.